DmitryBaranovskiy/raphael/README.markdown

 #### path

-Initialise path drawing.
-In general case this function returns empty path object.
-To draw path use built in methods like lineTo and curveTo.
+Initialises path drawing.
+Typically, this function returns an empty ‘path’ object and to draw paths you use its built-in methods like ‘lineTo’ and ‘curveTo’.
+However, you can also specify a path literally by supplying the path data as a second argument.

 ##### Parameters

-1. params object Similar to object for attr method
+1. params object Attributes for the resulting path as described in the ‘attr’ reference.
-2. pathString string [optional] path in SVG path string format.
-See SVG documentation.
+2. pathString string \[optional\] Path data in [SVG path string format](http://www.w3.org/TR/SVG/paths.html#PathData).

 ##### Usage

-    var c = paper.path({stroke: "#036"}).moveTo(10, 10).lineTo(50, 50);
+    var c = paper.path({stroke: "#036"}).moveTo(10, 10).lineTo(50, 50); // draw a diagonal line
+    var c = paper.path({stroke: "#036"}, "M 10 10 L 50 50");            // same

 ### Path Methods

 #### absolutely

-Sets trigger to count all following units as absolute ones, unless said otherwise. [on by default]
+Sets a trigger to count all following units as absolute ones, unless said otherwise.
+(This is on by default.)

-Usage
+##### Usage

     var c = paper.path({stroke: "#036"}).absolutely()
         .moveTo(10, 10).lineTo(50, 50);

 #### relatively

-Sets trigger to count all following units as relative ones, unless said otherwise.
+Sets a trigger to count all following units as relative ones, unless said otherwise.

 ##### Usage